eBay/tsv-utils/README.md

 103  yellow  1873    180
 ```

-The following command finds all entries where 'year' is 2008:
+The following command finds all entries where 'year' (field 3) is 2008:
 ```
 $ tsv-filter -H --eq 3:2008 data.tsv
 ```